The State of Iowa has a developed a

 collaborative, research-based plan to conserve the state’s soils and

 protect water quality – it’s called the

 Iowa Nutrient Reduction Strategy, or the Iowa Water Quality Initiative.

-You’ll find many examples of how farmers are implementing the practices recommended by Iowa’s Nutrient Reduction Strategy on conservationcountsiowa.com and cleanwateriowa.org.
+You’ll find many examples of how farmers are implementing the clean water practices recommended by Iowa’s Nutrient Reduction Strategy on conservationcountsiowa.com and cleanwateriowa.org.